nebraskac4e/entrepreneurial-ecosystem/README.md

 Nebraska's Entrepreneurial Ecosystem
 -----------------
 Welcome!
-This project was built off of [this project](https://github.com/sahat/hackathon-starter) - their incredible README is copied below.
+This project was built off of [this project](https://github.com/sahat/hackathon-starter) - their incredible README is copied after the following sections.

 ## Setup - What Do I Need to Do?
 See base project's README below.
 Highlights: create `data` folder, install mongodb (easiest on Mac OSX terminal through homebrew), install nodemon (also for terminal), and download this project.
 Current setup will run on localhost:8080.
 The base project wrote great instructions on how to do initial runs, so check that out.